 Duration: 4 weeks

-This free Bible study is idea for individuals, small groups or entire congregations.
+This free Bible study is ideal for individuals, small groups or entire congregations.
 The four-week study includes true refugee stories, an in-depth study of what the Bible says about refugees, and thought-provoking discussion questions.
 Challenging yet accessible, this study is ideal accompaniment to a sermon series or as a follow-up to a one-day focus on refugees.
 Click the here to download the Bible Study today!

 Reading Lists